LORD-MicroStrain/mip_sdk/examples/c/device_info/README.md

 ## Usage

 1. Connect your MIP-enabled MicroStrain device to the specified serial port
-2. Update the `PORT_NAME` constant if using a different port
+2. Update the [configuration options](#configurable-options) based on your application needs
 3. Compile and run the example
 4. The program will:
     - Initialize the device